dandon1990/stirling-golf-community/README.md

 * An internal link has been placed at the bottom of the About Page which leads the user to the Sign-Up page.
 This allows the user to go to the sign up page without having to scroll back to the top of the page.
 * The link is displayed in yellow to let user know that is different from the rest of the text and more appealing to click.

 ![Sign up Link](/assets/images/signup-link.jpg)

+### The Footer

+* The footer section appears on all the pages and contains the scoaial media links for Stirling Golf Community.
+All links will be opened in a new tab for a better user experience and easier navigation.
+* The footer provides value to the user as it allows them to be consistently connected to the Community through social media.